dentist using dental tool to check tooth sensitivity after filling

 3. Pain After Eating Sweets

-The damage caused to enamel and cementum due to cavities leads to toothache after eating anything sweet.
+The damage caused to enamel and cementum due to cavities leads to a toothache after eating anything sweet.

 4. Spots on Teeth